damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 `https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/1991` becomes
 `gitlab-org/gitlab-ce!1991`.
 This makes reading issues much cleaner.

+## JIRA support in GitLab CE

+Full JIRA integration was previously exclusive to GitLab Enterprise Edition.
+With GitLab 8.3 forward, everyone has access to advanced JIRA integration in GitLab.

+You can now connect GitLab with JIRA, making it possible to close JIRA tickets with commit messages and reference JIRA tickets from within GitLab.

+Our JIRA integration automatically provides context and links back to GitLab issues, merge requests, users and commits whenever you reference a JIRA ticket.

+If you're currently using JIRA, we're curious to hear how we can improve further integration.

+Configure the new settings for JIRA support in your projects under **Settings -> Services -> JIRA**.

+## CI Improvements

+With merging GitLab CI into GitLab [with GitLab 8.0](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/) we set out on a path of integrating two separate codebases.

+With GitLab 8.3, we conclude this path, as all CI code has been fully integrated in GitLab and refactored and cleaned where necessary.

+This should make it easier to contribute to the development of GitLab CI and makes way for further integration those crucial CI tools in GitLab.

+## Faster!

+By improving the caching of comments on issues, diffs and merge requests rendering of busy pages should be faster!

 ## Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.